SEKOIA-IO/documentation/docs/xdr/index.md

 ### Investigate

-Sekoia.io XDR allows you to conduct investigations on malicious activities directly from an alert or by means of the event history.
+Sekoia Defend (XDR) allows you to conduct investigations on malicious activities directly from an alert or by means of the event history.
 Case management makes it possible to reconcile alerts with each other and to document the associated analyzes and results.

 1. Review [Security Alerts](features/investigate/alerts.md) raised by Sekoia.io and investigate on their malicious activities.